 The Comprehensive Environmental Response, Compensation, and Liability Act ("CERCLA") contains provisions dealing with remediation of releases of hazardous substances into the environment and imposes liability without regard to fault or the original conduct, on certain classes of persons including owners and operators of contaminated sites where the release occurred and those companies who transport, dispose of or who arrange for disposal of hazardous substances released at the sites.
 Under CERCLA, such persons may be subject to joint and several liability for the costs of cleaning up the hazardous substances that have been released into the environment, for damages to natural resources and for the costs of certain health studies, and it is not uncommon for third parties to file claims for personal injury and property damage allegedly caused by the release of hazardous substances.
-Although the Company handles hazardous substances in the ordinary course of business, the Company is not aware of any hazardous substance contamination for which it may be liable.
+Although the Company is not aware of any hazardous substance contamination for which it may be liable.